 ReAttach is a brief psychological intervention that helps to decrease psychological distress and sensory over-responsiveness by optimization of the processing of negative affect.
 Besides that, ReAttach enhances multiple sensory integration, mentalization, and replaces maladaptive patterns by self-awareness, self-regulation, active coping styles, and resilience.

-ReAttach is very beneficial for patients who struggle with negative feelings towards themselves, others, and the world.
+ReAttach is beneficial for patients who struggle with negative feelings towards themselves, others, and the world.
 ReAttach helps to promote calmness and connectedness.

 ReAttach is a trans-diagnostic intervention provided in a broad range of clinical neuropsychiatric disorders to decrease primary symptomatology.
 Furthermore, by training affect regulation, multiple sensory integrations, and cognitive bias modification, ReAttach can be used as a first therapy creating optimal conditions for further treatment.